elfhosted/elfhosted.com/docs/guides/media/stream-from-real-debrid-with-plex.md

 ### Setup Real-Debrid

-Currently, Zurg will crash if your Real-Debrid account is empty.
-This is scheduled for fix in the next release, but in the meantime, ensure that you have at least one file to be detected as "movies", and another as "shows".
+To satisfy plex_debrid, ensure that you have at least one file in your RealDebrid library to be detected by Zurg as "movies", and another as "shows".
+A helpful tool to achieve this is https://debridmediamanager.com/

-Confirm Zurg is setup correctly by browsing it from your ElfHosted dashboard.
+Confirm Zurg and its folders are setup correctly by browsing it from your ElfHosted dashboard.

 ### Setup Plex